Twizzar/Twizzar.Documentation/src/analyzer-diagnostics.md

 ### Cause

-When a private or protected member is used in the `ItemBuilder` this warning will be shown by the Twizzar analyzer.
+When a private or protected member is used in the `ItemBuilder` this warning will be shown by the TWIZZAR analyzer.

 ### How to fix the warning